xubingyue/snackis/README.md

 #### secure, distributed co-creation

 ### Introduction
 Snackis is aiming for something that might be described as a post-modern enigma-device; an effective tool that covers most secure communication needs using any regular email-account as transport.
-Peers, encryption keys, messages and and settings are stored locally, encrypted using a master password.
+Peers, encryption-keys, messages and and settings are stored locally, encrypted using a master password.
 At present; Snackis supports key-exchange via invites/accepts, encryption/decryption of files, threaded feeds/posts and projects/tasks.

 ### Dependencies
 Snackis requires a ```C++1z```-capable compiler and standard library to build, and defaults to using [clang](http://releases.llvm.org/download.html#4.0.0) with ```libc++```.
 This unfortunately often means downloading and manually installing [clang](http://releases.llvm.org/download.html#4.0.0) to even run the application, but will improve over time.
 Snackis further depends on ```libcurl```, ```libpthread```, ```libsodium``` and ```libuuid``` for core functionality, as well as ```GTK+ 3``` for the UI.